Putin-linked businessman admits interference in US elections - ExBulletin

 Until now, Prigozhin had denied any Russian involvement in election interference.

-Russian media, prisoners’ rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner and sometimes Prigozhin personally to recruit convicts to fight in Ukraine.
-Prigozhin did not directly confirm this, but said in a statement that either (the Wagner private military company) and the convicts or your children will fight in the front line.
+Russian media, prisoner rights groups and prisoners’ relatives have reported this year on a massive effort by Wagner — and sometimes Prigozhin personally — to recruit convicts to fight in Ukraine.
+Prigozhin did not directly confirm this, but said in a statement that “either (the Wagner Private Military Company) and the convicts or your children” will be fighting on the front line.

-Last week, Wagner opened a business center in St. Petersburg, which Prigozhin described as a platform to boost Russia’s defense capabilities.

 On Sunday, he also announced via Concord the creation of training centers for militias in the Russian regions of Belgorod and Kursk that border Ukraine.

-Vladimir Putin saw how I built a business from a kiosk, he saw that I didn’t mind serving esteemed guests because they were my guests, Prigozhin recalled in an interview published in 2011.

-His businesses have grown considerably.
-In 2010, Putin witnessed the opening of the Prigozhins school lunch factory, built with generous loans from a state bank.
-In Moscow alone, his company Concord has won multi-million dollar contracts to supply meals to public schools.
-Prigozhin also organized catering for Kremlin events for several years and provided catering and utility services to the Russian military.

-When fighting broke out in eastern Ukraine between Russian-backed separatists and Kyiv forces in 2014, Prigozhin told his spokesman he was looking to form a group (of fighters) that would go (over there) and would defend the Russians.
+When fighting broke out in eastern Ukraine between Russian-backed separatists and Kyiv forces in 2014, Prigozhin said through his spokesperson that he was looking to “form a group ( of fighters) who would go (over there) and defend the Russians”.

 Russian laws prohibit the operation of private military contractors, but state media in recent months have openly reported on Wagner’s involvement in Ukraine.